 Humans are truly creatures of habit.
 One of the most powerful habits you can adapt to ensure good quality sleep is to go to bed and wake up at the same time every day even if it is the weekend, your birthday, or Christmas.
 In this way, you train your body to know when it is time to sleep and when it is time to wake up so that your body starts doing the work for you!
 When your body knows your sleep time and your wake-up time, all biochemical processes will be tuned perfectly to fit your schedule: sleep-inducing chemicals will be released in the evening and make you sleepy, while chemicals that wake you up and make you ready for the day will be released in the morning.

 2. Give yourself time to wind down before sleep

-Us humans, unfortunately, do not have ON/OFF switches and we need time to wind down after the day and get ready for sleep.
-Carve at least 1-2 hours of relaxation time before bed and create your own perfect evening routine, be it meditation, writing, drawing, slow walks, reading, slow yoga or stretching, hot baths or spending time with your loved ones.
+We humans, unfortunately, do not have ON/OFF switches and we need time to wind down after the day and get ready for sleep.
+Carve at least 1-2 hours of relaxation time before bed and create your own perfect evening routine, be it meditation, writing, drawing, slow walks, reading, slow yoga or stretching, hot baths, or spending time with your loved ones.

 3. Get sunlight in the morning

 Every morning when you wake up you have the chance to set your inner biological clock right.
 Light is the most potent signal that tells our brains that we have woken up and it is time to start the day.
 Then the brain and body will do the work for you and coordinate all your biochemical processes to fit your schedule and be “on time”.
 Aim to get at least 15 min of sunlight within 1 h of waking up.
 In the morning our eyes, which send signals about light conditions to our brain, are not very sensitive to light, therefore we need high-intensity light, such as sunlight, to get the signal through.
 Just remember – do not look straight into the sun!